yioyun/AttackYourDevice/README.md

-# Attack Your Device!!!
+# Buy an ipad replace Andro*

 Are you upset?
-Do you want to change your phone?
+Do you want to change your device?
-Come on, attack your device!
+Come on, buy an iPad!

 ![](1.png)